-- All students will be required to take the first year Arts programme with ECE102 and PSE112. - All students must take the Arts core including MAE208. - Students will use BAE220A/B as their Information Technology (Science elective) course, as students in the Business Administration program do. - All students will be taking a total of 47 courses, which is two more than Honours Business Administration students currently take.
+All students must take the Arts core including ECE102 and MAE208.
+Students will use BAE220A/B as their Information Technology (Science elective) credit, as students in the Business Administration program do.

+All students will complete a total of 47 credits, which is two more than Honours Business Administration students currently take.